adamfitzhugh/terraform-associate/commands.md

 ### command: import
 - Used to import existing resoures into Terraform

+### command: refresh
+- Used to reconcile the state Terraform knows about (via the state file) with real-world infrastructure.
+This can help detect any drift from the last known state.

+- This does not modify infrastructure but can modify the state file itself.

 ## Terraform Workspaces
 - Each Terraform config has an associated backend which defines how operations are executed and where state is stored.
 The persistent data stored in the backend belongs to a specific workspace.